codestag/stagtools/readme.txt

 The StagTools was developed to work with any WordPress theme as it includes default styling.
 However, we provide our extra bit of styling to all of our [themes](http://codestag.com) at Codestag.

 = Why shortcodes are prefixed with stag_ ? =
-Simply to avoid any conflict with other shortcodes on your site enabled via any plugin or theme.
+Simply to avoid any conflict with other shortcodes on your site enabled via any third-party plugin or theme.

 = I love this plugin!
 Can I contribute? =
 Yes you can!
 Join me on [Github Repository](https://github.com/mauryaratan/stagtools/) :)